neuviemeporte/mzretools/README.md

-# dostrace
+# mzretools

-dostrace is a collection of utilities to help with reverse engineering MS-DOS games.
+This is a collection of utilities to help with reverse engineering MS-DOS games.

 It can analyze MZ executables containing 8086 opcodes and provide information that is useful in reverse engineering.
 For now, .com files and newer Intel CPUs are not supported.